Tax loopholes do exist. They are just hard to come by. How much do you know about the cash balance plan tax deduction?

 The employer contributions to the plan also include interest credits.
 These interest credits are usually between 3% and 5% annually.
 Depending on how well investments in the plan perform, the minimum requirements concerning deductible contributions may vary each year.

 Yes, they are.
 Businesses are engaging new strategies to ensure maximum tax reduction on their contributions.
 Partners, S corporations or sole proprietors are enjoying the new 20% tax deduction meant for pass-through businesses.

 This rule, however, does not apply equally to all business owners.
 They, therefore, have to resort to other strategies meant to reduce their business taxable income for them to benefit from the tax deduction.
 Small businesses can achieve this by making maximum contributions to the traditional pension accounts while higher income companies have to strategize on reducing their taxable income to avoid high taxes.

 Partnerships, S corporations, and sole proprietorships can now make a deduction of 20% from qualified business income thanks to the 2017 tax reform legislation.
 The legislation, however, denies full benefit for service businesses like accountants, doctors or attorneys if their business owner’s taxable income goes beyond a set threshold amount.

 What is the threshold?

-The threshold amount for the year 2018 is $157,500 for single filers and $315,500 for a filer and their spouse plus $50,000 for an individual filer and $100,000 for joint filers.
-Any business owner with more than $207,500 or 415,500 jointly does not enjoy the 20% deduction.
+The phase-out ranges for 2024 are $182,100 for single filers and then $364,200 for joint tax filers.
 They have to ensure that they reduce their taxable income in order to be part of the deduction and save on tax.

 Cash balance plans are the best retirement plans and significantly reduce the taxable income.
 Cash balance plan combines the characteristics of a traditionally defined benefit pension plan and a defined contribution plan.